-Preferably subjects as covered in the courses Scientific Geocomputing, Acquisition and Exploration of Geospatial Data and the course Extraction, Analysis and Dissemination of Geospatial Information.
+- Scientific Geocomputing, - Acquisition and Exploration of Geospatial Data and the course Extraction, Analysis and Dissemination of Geospatial

-- LO 1 Develop an image processing chain using non-linear filters and mathematical morphology operations for automatic information extraction from images in context of a given problem. - LO 2 Choose and apply a segmentation method to a given image and describe the uncertainty of the obtained result. - LO 3 Make informed decisions on the best classification method for a given set of images and a specific problem. - LO 4 Apply orthorectification to derive orthophoto. - LO 5 Make informed decisions on appropriate image matching method for a given type of data and problem. - LO 6 Evaluate attribute and scale uncertainty and relate it to the quality of derived orthophotos, accuracy of resulting image classification and matching.
+- LO 1 Develop an image processing chain using non-linear filters and mathematical morphology operations for automatic information extraction from images in the context of a given problem. - LO 2 Choose and apply a segmentation method to a given image and describe the uncertainty of the obtained result - LO 3 Make informed decisions on the best classification and/or change detection method for a given set of images and a specific problem - LO 4 Apply orthorectification to derive orthophoto - LO 5 Make informed decisions on appropriate image matching method for a given type of data and problem - LO 6 Explain the basic principles of radar images and utilize them for geospatial information extraction. - LO 7 Evaluate attribute and scale uncertainty and relate it to the quality of derived orthophotos, accuracy of resulting image classification, and matching

 Teaching / learning method Hours

-Lecture 40
+Lecture 42

 Supervised practical 32

-Written/oral test 3
+Written/oral test 2

 Individual assignment 40

 Self-study 81

-Learning Outcomes that are addressed in the test Learning outcomes (LO) of the course: The student will be able to Written test Ind assignment Image Classification Ind assignment Image Matching LO 1 Develop an image processing chain using non-linear filters and mathematical morphology operations for automatic information extraction from images in context of a given problem. • • LO 2 Choose and apply a segmentation method to a given image and describe the uncertainty of the obtained result. • LO3 Make informed decisions on the best classification method for a given set of images and a specific problem. • • LO 4 Apply orthorectification to derive orthophoto. • LO 5 Make informed decisions on appropriate image matching method for a given type of data and problem. • • LO 6 Evaluate attribute and scale uncertainty and relate it to the quality of derived orthophotos, accuracy of resulting image classification and matching. • Test type Written test Report Report Weight of the test 50 25 25 Individual or group test Individual Individual Individual Type of marking 1-10 1-10 1-10 Required minimum mark per test Number of test opportunities per academic year 2 2 2
+Learning Ou utcomes tha t are address ed in the test Learning outcomes (LO) of the course: The student will be able to Written test Ind assignment Image Classification Ind assignment Image Matching LO 1 Develop an image processing chain using non-linear filters and mathematical morphology operations for automatic information extraction from images in the context of a given problem. • • LO 2 Choose and apply a segmentation method to a given image and describe the uncertainty of the obtained result • LO 3 Make informed decisions on the best classification and/or change detection method for a given set of images and a specific problem • • LO 4 Apply orthorectification to derive orthophoto • LO 5 Make informed decisions on appropriate image matching method for a given type of data and problem • • LO 6 Explain the basic principles of radar images and utilize them for geospatial information extraction. • LO 7 Evaluate attribute and scale uncertainty and relate it to the quality of derived orthophotos, accuracy of resulting image classification, and matching • Test type Written examination Assignment(s) Assignment(s) Weight of the test 50 25 25 Individual or group test Individual Individual Individual Type of marking 1-10 1-10 1-10 Required minimum mark per test Number of test opportunities per academic year 2 2 2

-Learning

-outcomes

-(LO) of the

-course: The

-student will

-be able to - 7 က 4 ιo ဖ 7 œ တ 9 Σ 12 13

-LO Develop an

-1 image

-processing

-chain using non-

-linear filters and

-mathematical

-morphology • • • •

-operations for

-automatic

-information

-extraction from

-images in

-context of a

-given problem.

-LO Choose and

-2 apply a

-segmentation

-method to a

-given image and • • • •

-describe the

-uncertainty of

-the obtained

-result.

-LO Make informed

-3 decisions on the

-best

-classification

-method for a • • • •

-given set of

-images and a

-specific

-problem.
+Learning outcomes (LO) of the course: The student will be able to 7 e 4 5 g ω 6 10 7 12 13 LO 1 Develop an image processing chain using non- linear filters and mathematical morphology operations for automatic information extraction from images in the • • • • 2 LO 2 context of a given problem.
+Choose and apply a segmentation method to a given image and describe the uncertainty of the obtained • • • LO 3 result Make informed decisions on the best classification and/or change detection method for a given set of images and a specific problem • • • •